ryran/upvm/README.md

                         than once)
   --selinux-relabel     Trigger an SELinux relabel on first boot (critical if
-                        any important files are changed)
+                        any important files are changed) --vbuilder-arg, -B ARG
+                        Add ARG as an extra option/argument to the virt- builder command which creates the disk image (may be used more than once; NOTE: to pass options that start with a dash, use '--vbuilder-arg=--option' or '-B=-o', for example: '-B=--verbose -B=--update -B=--copy-
+                        in=/localpath:/mnt/remote')

 TOTALLY OPTIONAL HARDWARE-LEVEL (VM) OPTIONS:
   Guest hardware configured by virt-install (after image is built).
 Each option